Local Entropy Theory of a Random Dynamical System: Measurable dynamical systems

-In this section we give some background on measurable dynamical systems and obtain the relative Pinsker formula for an MDS for an infinite countable discrete amenable group action.
-This was obtained in \cite{GTW} in the case where $X$ is a Lebesgue space.
+In this section we give some background on measurable dynamical systems used in our discussion of a continuous bundle random dynamical system.
+We also obtain the relative Pinsker formula of an MDS for an infinite countable discrete amenable group action.
+This was obtained in \cite{GTW} in the case of a Lebesgue space.

 We believe that Theorem \ref{1006301434} is an interesting new result.
-Answering the related Question \ref{1102041455} will increase our understanding of the entropy theory of an MDS.
+The related Question \ref{1102041455} is a step towards understanding the entropy theory of an MDS.
+Theorem \ref{1006301434} leads to our discussions of entropy tuples for a continuous bundle random dynamical system in \S \ref{entropy tuple}.